Decay of covariances, uniqueness of ergodic component and scaling limit for a class of \nabla\phi systems with non-convex potential: Uniqueness of ergodic component

-\endpf \begin{rem} \normalfont \textbf{(Existence of ergodic component on $(\Z^d)^*$)} Tightness of the family $\{\mu_{\Lambda,\xi}\}_{\Lambda\subset\zd,\xi\in\chi}$ is known for non-convex potentials with quadratic growth at $\infty$ (see also Remark 4.4 page 152 in \cite{FSL}).
-Therefore a limiting measure exists by taking $|\Lambda|\rightarrow\infty$ along a suitable sub-sequence.
-Thus existence of shift-invariant $\mu\in P_2({\chi})$ with given tilt $u\in\RR^d$ is assured; nevertheless, existence of an ergodic and shift-invariant $\mu_u\in P_2({\chi})$ with given tilt $u\in\RR^d$, is not assured for non-convex potentials.
-However, due to the strict convexity of the $F_x$ potentials, we can use the Brascamp-Lieb inequality and a similar reasoning to the one of Theorem 3.2 in \cite{FS}, to easily show the existence, for every $u\in\RR^d$, of \textbf{at least one} $\mu_u\in {\cal G}(H)$ ergodic and shift-invariant and with tilt $u\in\RR^d$. \end{rem}
+\begin{thm} \textbf{(Existence of ergodic component on $(\Z^d)^*$)} Let $U=V+g$, where $U$ satisfy (\ref{tag2}) and $V$ and $g$ satisfy (\ref{vc}) and (\ref{tag5}).
+Then for every $u\in\RR^d$, there exists at least one ergodic, shift-invariant $\mu_u\in {\cal G}_\beta(H)$ with a given tilt $u\in\RR^d$. \end{thm} \pf Existence of shift-invariant $\mu\in P_2({\chi})$ with given tilt $u\in\RR^d$ is assured for our non-convex class of potentials by Lemma \ref{exist}; nevertheless, existence of an ergodic and shift-invariant $\mu_u\in P_2({\chi})$ with given tilt $u\in\RR^d$ is not assured for non-convex potentials.
+However, due to the strict convexity of the $F_x$ potentials, we can use the Brascamp-Lieb inequality and a similar reasoning to the one of Theorem 3.2 in \cite{FS}, to easily show the existence, for every $u\in\RR^d$, of \textbf{at least one} $\mu_u\in {\cal G}_\beta(H)$ ergodic and shift-invariant and with tilt $u\in\RR^d$. \endpf